milescb/traccc-aaS/README.md

 cmake --build . --target install -- -j20
 ```

-Then, the server can be launched as above:
+The server can then be launched as above:

 ```
 tritonserver --model-repository=../../models